Dharaneesh-learn/Dharaneesh-Engineering-Projects/rl-airfoil-optimization/README.md

 ## Overview
 This project explores the use of reinforcement learning to improve aerodynamic performance of airfoil geometries using CST parameterization and automated aerodynamic evaluation.

-The objective was to investigate the effect of sensitivity guided model in aerodynamic improvement of airfoil in comparision with conventional equal weights model.
+The objective was to investigate the effect of sensitivity guided model in aerodynamic improvement of airfoil in comparision with conventional model.

 ---